Institution | Qualification | Subject | Grade | Date | |

 My work at NHS Digital was mainly the development of a new C# based service called Cancer Waiting Times which collects, analyses and provides reports for the NHS.
 This used a technique called event-sourcing, where future requirements can be coded and applied retrospectively to data gathered in the past.

-After the product went live my role became more dev-ops, maintaining this new live service and also working to make the product better.
+After the product went live my role became more focused towards the operational side, maintaining this new live service and also working to make the product better.

 Along with other developers, I worked on a cloud based web filtering solution called SurfProtect.
 SurfProtect is Python based web proxy used by schools to prevent pupils visiting inappropriate content.